-Poor record keeping of whereby in all schools, most of the data were kept manually.
-This achieve educational objectives.
+Poor record keeping whereby in all schools, most of the data were kept manually.
+This situation made the researcher to use long time to access data.

-1) Definition of key terms and concepts
+1.7 Definition of key terms and concepts

-Leadership: is the process of helping others work hard to promote teachers' performance to
+Leadership: is the process of helping others work hard to promote teachers performance to achieve educational objectives.